-The take-home message is that it is important to set the density dependence in your model appropriately and that with the help of the setBevertonHolt() function you can easily make changes to the density dependence without spoiling other aspects of your calibrated model.
+The take-home message is that it is important to set the density dependence in your model appropriately and that with the help of the setBevertonHolt()

-In this blog post I want to discuss the purpose of the setBevertonHolt() function, which was improved in the latest version 2.2.1 of mizer to make it convenient to control the density-dependence in reproduction.
-We’ll introduce the new concept of the reproduction level and meet the related new function getReproductionLevel().
+function, which was improved in the latest version 2.2.1 of mizer to make it convenient to control the density-dependence in reproduction.
+We’ll introduce the new concept of the reproduction level and meet the related new function getReproductionLevel()

 Before we get started we need to clarify what we mean by density dependence in reproduction in a mizer model.